Surrendering Your Pet

 Surrendering your pet to HSPPR

 There are many reasons a family can no longer care for a pet, and we’re here to help at both our Colorado Springs and Pueblo locations.
 If you adopt from HSPPR, and it is not the right fit, we will take the pet back into our care.
-Please make an Owner Surrender appointment to return the pet.
+Please make an Owner Surrender appointment to return the pet to our Colorado Springs shelter.
+No appointment is needed at our Pueblo shelter.

 After a pet enters our doors, we evaluate each and every animal as an individual, and there is never a time limit on how long we’ll care for an animal before he’s adopted.
 We may also work with other shelters/rescues to assist in assessing the specific needs of a pet.
 Our priority, and most common outcome, is placement.
 We consider an animal’s mental and physical quality of life, and any humane euthanasia decision is made carefully and thoughtfully.
 As a socially conscious animal shelter, our focus is on the health and well-being of every animal in our care and the safety of the community.

-Please see below to make an appointment and note the following:
+Please click the button below to make an appointment and note the following:

 - We can only accommodate one pet per time slot.